-- Allows at least 800 square feet per SB 9 unit - Separate utility connections required. - Must allow for separate conveyance; therefore, the units must be designed to allow for separate sale or establishment as condominium units. - Setbacks Established by the zoning district. - o Except must allow 4-foot interior side and rear setbacks. - Height Established by the zoning district. - Except for portions of units located within required yards, building heights are limited to 16 feet. - Lot Coverage Established by the zoning district - \circ Except must allow at least an 800 square foot unit. - Building Separations Minimum six (6) feet unless, - Conflict with unit size or setbacks; and - Building and Fire code requirements are met; and - The building meets the required four (4) foot side or rear setbacks.
+- Allows at least 800 square feet per SB 9 unit - Separate utility connections required. - Must allow for separate conveyance; therefore, the units must be designed to allow for separate sale or establishment as condominium units. - Setbacks Established by the zoning district.

-- Parking One (1) off-street, covered and enclosed parking space shall be provided per SB 9 unit, except if the parcel is located - o within one-half mile walking distance of either a high-quality transit corridor1or a major transit stop2 or - o within one block of a car share vehicle3. - Planned Unit Developments (PUD) / Specific Plan Requirements- Standards set forth in a PUD4or Specific Plan shall apply. - Except if conflicts with SB 9 standards included in Chapter or precludes an SB 9 Housing Development - Occupancy requirements - For projects that don't include an urban lot split, property owner must live in one of the two units. - For projects that do include an urban lot split, the property owner must live onsite for a minimum of 3 years, except in the case of a community land trust or nonprofit. - Ability to Rent Unit Units cannot be rented for less than 30 days (i.e., cannot be used as a short-term rental).
+- Except must allow 4-foot interior side and rear setbacks. - Height Established by the zoning district. - Except for portions of units located within required yards, building heights are limited to 16 feet. - Lot Coverage Established by the zoning district - o Except must allow at least an 800 square foot unit. - Building Separations Minimum five (5) feet unless, - Conflict with unit size or setbacks; and - Building and Fire code requirements are met; and - o The building meets the required four (4) foot side or rear setbacks. - Parking One (1) off-street, covered and enclosed parking space shall be provided per SB 9 unit, except if the parcel is located - o within one-half mile walking distance of either a high-quality transit corridor1or a major transit stop2 or - o within one block of a car share vehicle3. - Planned Unit Developments (PUD) / Specific Plan Requirements- Standards set forth in a PUD4or Specific Plan shall apply.